saezlab/bmp8b/docs/_build/html/_sources/index.rst.txt

 Welcome to pex100's documentation!
 ==================================

-``pex100`` is a Python module providing a complet data analysis workflow for PEX100 phosphoassay data.
+``pex100`` is a Python module providing a complete data analysis workflow for PEX100 phosphoassay data.
 See details about the array here: http://www.fullmoonbio.com/product/phospho-explorer-antibody-array/.
 Many parts of the workflow can be easily adapted to any phosphorylation data,